RefLoRA: Refactored Low-Rank Adaptation for Efficient Fine-Tuning of Large Models: Introduction

 \textbf{Related work.} Building upon LoRA, several have been developed to ameliorate its performance.
 Some revise vanilla LoRA's architecture or dynamically adjust its hyperparameters.
 For instance, DoRA~\cite{DoRA} decomposes LoRA weights into magnitude and direction components to improve learning capacity and training stability.
-AdaLoRA~\cite{AdaLoRA} and GeoLoRA~\cite{GeoLoRA} allocates per-layer rank on-the-fly to prune less salient updates.
-FedPara~\cite{LoHa} (a.k.a.
-LoHa) and LoKr~\cite{LoKr} respectively integrate the low-rank structure with Hadamard and Kronecker products for reduced communication cost and improved model expressiveness.
 Another line of work boosts LoRA's behavior in early fine-tuning epochs through well-designed initialization.
 PiSSA~\cite{PiSSA} leverages truncated singular value decomposition (SVD) to keep the low-rank initialization close to the pre-trained weights, whereas LoRA-GA~\cite{LoRA-GA} aligns the first update direction with full fine-tuning.
 Other variants refine LoRA's per-step optimization to promote empirical convergence.
 LoRA-Pro~\cite{LoRA-Pro} redirects LoRA's gradient to match the weight update of full fine-tuning.
 LoRA-RITE~\cite{LoRA-RITE} substitutes the default Adam optimizer~\cite{Adam} with customized gradient calculation and moment estimation scheme.
 However, these gradient-altering strategies necessitate meticulous crafting to ensure stability and convergence.
 Our approach falls within the same family, but adheres strictly to standard backpropagation rule, avoiding direct gradient manipulation and requiring less computational overhead.
 To meet constraints of space limits, additional LoRA variants are discussed in Appendix~\ref{sec:app-related-work}.